RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 }
 ```

-The `Filter` type of the standard library overrides the `count()` method when implementing `Iterator.` Think about it if we were not aware of the problem of branch prediction, we might implement it like this:
+The `Filter` type of the standard library overrides the `count()` method when implementing `Iterator.`
+If we were not aware of the problem of branch prediction, we might implement it like this:

 ```rust
 // Bad